Evaluators give speakers positive feedback, encouragement, and suggestions for improvement.

 Before the Meeting

-- Contact the speaker and ask their speech topic and title; manual and project title, and personal objectives.
+- Contact the speaker and ask their speech topic and title; Path and project title, and personal objectives.
+Ask for the Evaluator’s Resource Guide for the speech.

 - Review the project goals and what the speaker or leader hopes to achieve.
 Evaluation requires careful preparation if the speaker is to benefit.
-Study the project objectives as well as the evaluation guide in the manual.
-Remember, the purpose of evaluation is to help people develop their speaking skills in various situations.
+Study the project objectives as well as the evaluation guide.
+Remember, the purpose of the evaluation is to help people develop their speaking skills in various situations.

 During the Meeting